advra/grpc-vcpkg-boilerplate-example/README.md

 Once installed you can run `./vcpkg list` to ensure all the packages have successfully installed.

 ### 1.3 Vcpkg user-wide install
 Next we will expose the installed packages to our project.
 From vcpkg's documentation "the recommended and most productive way to use vcpkg is via user-wide integration, making the system available for all projects you build.
-The user-wide integration will prompt for administrator access the first time it is used on a given machine, but afterwards is no longer required and the integration is configured on a per-user basis." ['- vcpkg documentation'](https://vcpkg.readthedocs.io/en/latest/examples/installing-and-using-packages/).
+The user-wide integration will prompt for administrator access the first time it is used on a given machine, but afterwards is no longer required and the integration is configured on a per-user basis." ['(Source: Vcpkg Documentation)'](https://vcpkg.readthedocs.io/en/latest/examples/installing-and-using-packages/).
 ```
 ./vcpkg integrate install
 ```